 Writing is hard.

 It’s also risky.
-It’s an act where you put yourself out there in a manner which is hard to take back.
-When someone sees your memo or reads your blog post, there’s less wiggle room than if you talked about it.
+You put yourself out there in a manner which is hard to take back.
+When someone sees your memo or reads your blog post, there’s less wiggle room than if you just talked about it.

 - If a mistake happens, was it clear what should have happened instead?

 - When you need to add someone else to the project, how do you do that?
 How do they get up to speed?